-Section 2: Opening Day Make families and kids feel welcome...
+Make families and kids feel welcome...

-- Greet: Shake hands, make eye contact, smile, and state your name and role.
-Be sure to have a name tag prominently displayed. - Orient all newcomers: Keep it simple.
-There's lots to think about on opening day, so simply state what the family needs to do next and what the schedule is for the day. - Comfort: Provide food and drink for refreshment after time in the car or bus.
-Let everyone know where the bathrooms are located.
+- 1. Greet: Shake hands, make eye contact, smile, and state your name and role.
+Be sure to have a name badge prominently displayed. - 2.
+Orient all newcomers: Keep it simple.
+There's lots to think about on opening day, so simply state what the family needs to do next and what the schedule is for the day. - 3.
+Comfort: Let everyone know where the bathrooms are located.
 Don't wait for them to ask.
-Anticipate their needs. - Individualize: Get each camper's name, learn where they are from and what they like to do.
-The more you can personalize the experience, the more welcome parents and children will feel. - Integrate: Get all kids involved in an activity and/or game immediately.
-Getting everyone up and having fun right away takes away opening day jitters and validates everyone's hope that camp will be fun and lively place that cares for children. - Connect: Buddy up new campers with returning campers.
-Getting kids connected immediately takes away the number-one concern that all campers have: Will I be able to make new friends? - Encourage participation: Get all kids involved.
+Anticipate their needs. - 4.
+Individualize: Get each camper's name and what they like to do.
+The more you can personalize the experience, the more welcome parents and children will feel. - 5.
+Integrate: Get all kids involved in an activity and/or game immediately.
+Getting everyone up and having fun right away takes away opening day jitters and validates everyone's hope that camp will be fun and lively place that cares for children. - 6.
+Connect: Buddy up new campers with returning campers.
+Getting kids connected immediately takes away the number-one concern that all campers have: Will I be able to make new friends? - 7.
+Encourage participation: Get all kids involved.
 Provide social support and early opportunities for success.
-A positive first impression is essential to good adjustment. - Sheppard: Let parents know when it's OK to say goodbye.
+A positive first impression is essential to good adjustment. - 8.
+Sheppard: Let parents know when it's OK to say goodbye.
 For those who want to linger, provide some gentle coaching to complete the transition.
 Say, "This would be a good time to say good-byes and we'll look forward to seeing you at the end of the day."